project-octopus/octopodes/README.md

 The software only supports Basic Authentication.

-Passwords are stored in the same database as all other documents, using the bcrypt hash algorithm.
+Passwords are stored using the bcrypt hash algorithm.